-Local health agencies, the Missouri Department of Health and Senior Services and the Missouri Department of Agriculture regulate the safe and fair sale of food products in Missouri.
+State and local agencies regulate the safe and fair sale of food products.
+These agencies may include municipal, county and state departments of health and agriculture, or others.
 If your business has not been involved in the purchase and retail sale of fresh fruits and vegetables, you should become familiar with the regulations.